How Weather Actually Impacts NFL Betting

 • Accounting for extreme temperatures is easy.

-Of the four major American sports, the NFL has always been unique in its lone willingness to brave the weather for its games.
+Of the four major American sports, the NFL has always been unique in its lone willingness to brave the weather for all of its games.
+That was especially evident on January 13, 2024 when the Miami Dolphins and Kansas City Chiefs played in the fourth coldest game in NFL history.
+Fierce winds contributed to -27 degree weather that had teams and coaches alike huddling for warmth on the sidelines.

-With that in mind, it's essential to know what to look for when handicapping the outdoor elements.
-Missing even one key weather factor can tip a game in or out of betting consideration and lead to unrealized profits or misled losses.
+With that in mind, it's essential to know what to look for when handicapping outdoor elements.
+Missing even one key weather factor can tip an edge from existing to disappearing, leading to unrealized profits or misled losses.
 Whether it's wind, precipitation, or temperature, it's crucial to account for everything.

 Wind

-The wind is the most reliable and predictive of the weather factors as the largest sample size.
+The wind is the most reliable and predictive weather factor as it has the largest sample size.
 The average wind speed for an NFL game is around seven miles per hour, so use that as your baseline when looking at a slate’s weather conditions.

-From there, every passing metric decreases as wind speed increases, whether it’s raw production (passing yards, passing touchdowns, etc.) or efficiency (completion percentage, yards per attempt, QB rating, adjusted net yards per attempt, etc.).
+From that mark, every passing metric decreases as wind speed increases whether it’s raw production (passing yards, passing touchdowns, etc.) or efficiency (completion percentage, yards per attempt, QB rating, adjusted net yards per attempt, etc.).

-Another thing to consider with wind is kicking field goals.
-Bettors make common mistakes when analyzing kicking data in windy conditions, and the most significant error is when looking at “mild” wind (10-15 mph).
+Another thing to consider with wind is the field goal.
+Bettors make common mistakes when analyzing kicking data in windy conditions, and the most significant error comes when looking at “mild” wind (10-15 mph).

-The difference is almost negligible when looking at field goal percentage in 0-15 mph winds (~83%) vs. 15-20 mph (~80%).
-As a result, the common conclusion is that wind doesn’t affect field-goal kicking up to 20 mph, but that is a bit misleading.
+The difference is almost negligible when looking at field-goal percentage in 0-15 mph winds (~83%) vs. 15-20 mph (~80%).
+As a result, the common conclusion is wind doesn’t affect field-goal kicking until it reaches 20 mph, but that is a bit misleading.

 The first thing to establish is obvious: field goal percentage is a product of field goal distance (the shorter the field goal distance, the more likely it will convert).

-So the thing to note is that the average distance of field goals attempted in windier conditions (15-20 mph wind) is shorter than in favorable conditions (0-15 mph).
-This makes sense: a coach is much less likely to try a long field goal the windier it is.
+The thing to note is the average distance of field goals attempted in windier conditions (15-20 mph wind) is shorter than in favorable conditions (0-15 mph).
+This makes sense.
+The windier it is, the less likely a coach is willing to go for a long field goal.

 This effect, much like passing, is much worse when we reach 20+ mph winds.
-At 20+ mph winds, the average field goal distance drops around seven yards from the average, and the conversion rate drops around 6%.
-But again, we have to consider the expected rate given the lower field goal distance.
+At 20+ mph winds, the average field goal distance drops around seven yards, and the conversion rate drops around 6%.
+But again, we have to consider the expected rate given the lower distance.

 Precipitation

 Precipitation is a trickier weather condition to handicap.
-The sample sizes for precipitation are a bit hard to work with reliably because it can be challenging to isolate precipitation’s actual effect on play versus the compounding product coming from other weather effects commonly present during rain (wind) and snow (wind and temperature).
+The sample sizes are a bit hard to reliably work with because it can be challenging to isolate precipitation’s actual effect on play versus the compounding results coming from other weather effects commonly present during rain (wind) and snow (wind and temperature).

 Generally speaking, there is no difference between light rain, moderate rain, or heavy rain.

-This probably seems wrong intuitively, as it is easy to imagine players slipping around everywhere in a torrential downpour.
-However, it is important again to remember that we are trying to isolate precipitation from other conditions.
+This probably seems intuitively strange as it is easy to imagine players slipping around everywhere in a torrential downpour.
+However, it is important to remember that we are trying to isolate precipitation from other conditions.

-Nevertheless, the presence of rain decreases passing production by around 12%.
+Nevertheless, the presence of any kind of rain decreases passing production by around 12%.

-There is, however, a difference between light snow and heavier snow.
-Despite what you might think, light snow alone has a very negligible effect on passing production.
-Compared to games played in ideal conditions, passing production only decreases by 2% in light snow.
+Despite what you might think, light snow (in isolation) has a very negligible effect on passing production.
+When compared to games played in ideal conditions, passing production only decreases by 2% in light snow.

 This is a massive contrast to heavier forms of snow, in which passing production drops by 25% on average.